-Hakon, King Sigurd's son, was chosen chief of the troop which had followed King Eystein, and his adherents gave him the title king.
+Hakon, King Sigurd's son, was chosen chief of the troop which had followed King Eystein, and his adherents gave him the title of king.
 He was ten years old.
 At that time he had with him Sigurd, a son of Halvard Hauld of Reyr, and Andreas and Onund, the sons of Simon, his foster-brothers, and many chiefs, friends of King Sigurd and King Eystein; and they went first up to Gautland.
 King Inge took possession of all the estates they had left behind, and declared them banished.
 Thereafter King Inge went to Viken, and was sometimes also in the north of the country.
 Gregorius Dagson was in Konungahella, where the danger was greatest, and had beside him a strong and handsome body of men, with which he defended the country.
+2.-OF GREGORIUS DAGSON.

-The period is from 1157 to 1161.-L.
+The summer after (1158) Hakon came with his men, and proceeded to Konungahella with a numerous and The period is from 1157 to 1161.-L.